MarwanaMostafa/Smart-Agriculture/Models/README.md

        1. Detect plant diseases from images and videos with a high degree of accuracy.
        2. Classify the detected diseases into specific categories based on their symptoms.
        3. Provide farmers with information about the severity of the disease.
-       4. Provide them with a Video analysis session that let them know how much diseased plants are in their population.
+       4. Provide them with a Video analysis session that let them know how much-diseased plants are in their population.
        5. Provide them with a history that allows them to check the analysis in the last session.
        6. Provide a cost-effective solution that can be deployed in a variety of settings, including small-scale farms and large commercial operations.
-    The ultimate goal of this project is to help farmers identify and manage plant diseases more effectively, leading to increased crop yields, reduced losses, and improved food security.
+  - The ultimate goal of this project is to help farmers identify and manage plant diseases more effectively, leading to increased crop yields, reduced losses, and improved food security.
+# Platform Features
+  The app allows farmers to do the following:
+    1- Sign up and login to the system
+    2- Add new farm
+    3- Show all farms
+    4- Analyze a specific farm and show its history to keep track
+    5- Take an image to detect if there are diseases or not.
+    6- Upload an image to detect if there are diseases or not.
+    7- Perform real-time detection to check a large part of the farm if needed.